franzbarron/notumclo/README.md

 - Users can create posts
   - Posts may be Text, Picture, Quote, Audio, Video, or Chat
 - Users may add tags to posts to group topics together

-### Future

-- Missing post types available in tumblr:
-  - Link
-- Search for posts
 - User accounts
   - Sign Up and Login
   - Make it as secure as possible
 - User profiles
-  - Next logical step if accounts are added
   - Show only posts of a given user

+### Future

+- Missing post types available in tumblr:
+  - Link
+- Add more customizability to user profiles
+- Search for posts
 - User mentions
 - User following
   - Show only posts from followed users appear on the main site